Geosaurus: Reclassified species

 Geosaurus carpenteri, also formerly referred to Dakosaurus, is known from a partial skull.
 Teeth identical to the known teeth of this species are also known from Yorkshire, UK.
 It was assigned to its own genus, Torvoneustes by Andrade et al., 2010.

 An unnamed specimen classified as Geosaurus was found in the Oxfordian Jagua Formation of Cuba, though further study has shown this species to be more closely related to Cricosaurus as well.

 Additionally, Geosaurus fossils have been reported from the Vaca Muerta of Argentina.

 Palaeobiology

 Niche partitioning

-Holotype skull of G. grandis from the Daiting locality.

 Several species of metriorhynchids are known from the Mörnsheim Formation (Solnhofen limestone, early Tithonian) of Bavaria, Germany: Geosaurus giganteus, Dakosaurus maximus, Cricosaurus suevicus and Rhacheosaurus gracilis.
 It has been hypothesised that niche partitioning enabled several species of crocodyliforms to co-exist.
 The top predators of this Formation appear to be G. giganteus and D. maximus, which were large, short-snouted species with serrated teeth.
 The long-snouted C. suevicus and R. gracilis would have fed mostly on fish, although the more lightly built Rhacheosaurus may have specialised towards feeding on small prey.
 In addition to these four species of metriorhynchids, a moderate-sized species of Steneosaurus was also contemporaneous.